 Cooperatives around the world generally operate according to the same core principles and values, adopted by the International Co-operative Alliance in 1995.
 Cooperatives trace the roots of these principles to the first modern cooperative founded in Rochdale, England in 1844.

-Cooperatives are voluntary organizations, to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political, or religious discrimination.
+Cooperatives are voluntary organizations, open to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political, or religious discrimination.

 Cooperatives are democratic organizations by their members, who actively participate in setting their policies and making decisions.
 Men and women serving as elected representatives are accountable to the membership.
 In primary cooperatives members have equal voting rights (one member, one vote) and cooperatives at other levels are organized in a democratic manner.